 For RSS, TC2 incorporates both the Cut and Slip functions, so theoretically, a separate Slip control isn’t needed.
 Tyre slip and TC lights are present on all three Hypercars, though, with intricately detailed dash screens displaying a whole host of useful information.
 It’s impressive stuff.

 One thing that isn’t present on any of the cars is the 2025-style LED position boards, which is in both the WEC and LMU.
-It isn’t integral to the driving experience, but it certainly helps with immersion when viewing the cars from broadcast cameras.
+Not a deal-breaker for driving, but you definitely notice it’s missing when watching replays.
 URD has programmed in position boards, however, but in an older style.

 Fuel target, where you can set a fuel number you’d like to hit during a stint, is present on the RSS cars, similar to LMU.
-This shows a delta on your dash, which allows you to adjust your driving style to suit the number displayed.
-URD and VRC has not implemented this function yet.
+You get a delta readout on the dash, so you can lift and coast or push harder depending on where you sit versus your target.
+Neither URD nor VRC have added fuel targets yet.

 Physics, feedback, sounds and graphics